knights-lab/BugBase/README.md

 ### Installation
 #### Mac OS
-You can download BugBase here, and then add these paths to your `~/.bash_profile` file.
+You can download BugBase here, and then add the paths to BugBase and the BugBase bin to your `~/.bash_profile` file.
 This is what is in an example `~/.bash_profile` modification looks like:

 ```
 export BUGBASE_PATH=/Path/to/my/BugBase